 If you can’t directly transfer your balance from one card to another, you can look into using a balance transfer check.
 Many banks provide balance transfer checks you can write to a person or business – even your own business – to complete a transfer.
 Before doing that, ensure the transaction will qualify as a balance transfer rather than a cash advance.

 Can I get cash from a balance transfer?

 Don’t have card debt to pay off?
 Consider using a balance transfer to fund other purchases.

 In the past, I’ve read about consumers taking advantage of a fairly rare process involving transferring funds from their card directly to their bank account.
 I can’t find any current information on whether this still works, but Detweiler says it’s worth researching.

 “Balance transfer offers may allow you to deposit funds directly into your bank account,” she says.
 “You can then use the funds to pay other debts or for working capital.”

-If you're truly looking for a way to get cash from a 0% APR balance transfer offer, you can consider transferring more than you need to your new card.
+If you’re truly looking for a way to get cash from a 0% APR balance transfer offer, you can consider transferring more than you need to your new card.
 For instance, if you have a $5,000 balance on one card, consider requesting that $7,500 be transferred to another card with a 0% intro offer.
-From there, you'll have an overpayment of $2,500 you can spend down on that first card.
-It's not necessarily an elegant solution, nor is it ideal for people who are chronic over-spenders, but you can consider it.
+From there, you’ll have an overpayment of $2,500 you can spend down on that first card or even request a refund from that card’s issuer so you have the $2,500 in cash.
+It’s not necessarily an elegant solution, nor is it ideal for people who are chronic over-spenders, but you can consider it.